 - Muscle Mass loss or bad redistribution of body fat - (Lipodystrophy)

 - Diseases Liver

 - Diseases kidney

 What some experts argue, however, that a number of factors in addition to HIV, can contribute significantly to these problems.

 Consider the following:

-- People with HIV taking antiretroviral drugs (ARVs) and some of them (Truvada for example - Opens in another browser flap), can contribute to bone mass loss kidney damage, redistribution of fat and cholesterol and elevated triglycerides (dyslipidemia).
+- People with HIV taking antiretroviral drugs (ARVs) and some of them (Truvada for example - Opens in another browser tab), may contribute to bone loss, kidney damage, fat and cholesterol redistribution, and elevated triglycerides (dyslipidemia).

 People living with HIV are much more likely than the general population to be co-infected with Hepatitis B or C and sometimes all three, which increase the risk of liver cancer, liver failure, kidney disease, and diabetes.

 - People living with HIV are often more likely to be chronically infected with human papilloma virus (HPV) that causes cervical and anal cancer as well as cancers of the head, neck and throat.